pnnl/ruleset-checking-tool/docs/ruleset_functions/are_all_hvac_sys_fan_objs_autosized.md

 # are_all_hvac_sys_fan_objs_autosized

 **Description:** Returns true or false.
-The function returns true if all fans objects associated with an hvac system are autosized.
+The function returns true if all supply fan objects associated with an hvac system are autosized.

 **Inputs:**
 - **U,P,or B-RMI**: The RMR in which the fan system object is defined.
 - **hvac_sys_obj**: The hvac object in which the associated fan objects will be assessed.

 **Returns:**
 - **are_all_hvac_sys_fan_objs_autosized**: Returns true or false.
-The function returns true if all fans objects associated with an hvac system are autosized.
+The function returns true if all supply fan objects associated with an hvac system are autosized.

 **Function Call:**
 1. get_dict_of_zones_and_terminal_units_served_by_hvac_sys()